NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 5BBAA(A)
   - Is 2B(A)
   - Can hold 6 at startup to do 6A
+- 5A8 does 8A
+- 5AAX is a new string
+- 2B(A)
+  - Replaced with 2A
+  - Follow ups adjusted to be in line with raw 2A
+- 2BB(A) increased in damage by 7
+- 2A
+  - In combo ends sooner
+  - Transitions to A follow ups slower (same as raw 2A)
 - 6B
   - Given stagger
   - Made weak on block from strong